Eva Duldig: Australia; enemy alien

 In Australia, in the wake of the outbreak of World War II, two-year-old Eva and her parents were classified as enemy aliens upon their arrival due to their having arrived with German identity papers.
 Beginning the year prior to their arrival in Australia, a new Australian law had designated people "enemy aliens" if they were Germans, or were Australians who had been born in Germany.
-The Australian government therefore interned the three of them for two years in isolated Tatura Internment Camp 3 D, 180 kilometers north of Melbourne.
+The Australian government therefore interned the three of them for two years in isolated Tatura Internment Camp 3 D, 180 kilometres north of Melbourne.
 They were held with nearly 300 other internees.

 The internment camp was located near Shepparton, in the northern part of the state of Victoria.
 There, armed soldiers manned watchtowers and scanned the camp that was bordered by a barbed wire fence with searchlights, and other armed soldiers patrolled the camp.
 Petitions to Australian politicians, stressing that they were Jewish refugees and therefore being unjustly imprisoned, had no effect.

 They remained in the internment camp until 1942, when her father enlisted in the Australian Army.
 The family later lived in St Kilda, in Glen Iris, and then in Malvern East, in Melbourne, Australia, and became Australian citizens.

 Duldig graduated from Melbourne University in Australia (GDip Physical Education 1957, BA 1971).
 She took a role as physical education teacher in 1957 at Mount Scopus College, a Jewish day school in Melbourne.

 Tennis career

-Early years; Maccabiah champion
+Early years, Maccabiah champion

 Duldig became a tennis player in Australia.
 In 1956 she won the Victorian Schoolgirls Championship.

 In the 1957 Maccabiah Games, Duldig won gold medals in singles and doubles.
 In the 1961 Maccabiah Games, she again won a gold medal in singles, this time defeating South African Marlene Gerson in the final, and won a silver medal in women's doubles.